alevroub/template-parts-example/notes.md

+- must have
+	- code minification
+		- alternately, a deployment script could minify specific files before uploading to server. meaning the code could be minified using a non-node.js bundler
+	- deployment script

+- should have
 	- a build step (using rollup) might still be necessary for
 		- code minification
 		- moving files
-	- using typescript
+		- compiling typescript
 		- compiling (like .svelte) and replacing the server-side templating

-- there is also the question of where to put the route controllers
-	- if using configured clients it makes more sense under /server
+	- a build step also means different paths for files in development/production

+- could have
+	- simple LRU cache for 1-second microcaching
+	- example using cookie sessions

+- won't have
+	- node.js